 - I. Eligibility to Apply - A. A proposal for a new charter school may be made by an individual, teachers, parents, group of individuals, a municipality, or any legal entity organized under the laws of the state of Florida.
 The school shall organize as a nonprofit organization prior to receiving approval as a charter school with the School Board. - B. The principal, teachers, parents and/or the school advisory council at an existing public school that has been in operation for at least two (2) years may submit a proposal for converting the school to a charter school, provided that they demonstrate the support of at least fifty percent (50%) of the teachers then currently employed at the school and fifty percent (50%) of the parents voting whose children are then currently enrolled in the school.
 A majority of the parents eligible to vote must participate in the ballot process.
 The ballot process must be conducted in accordance with State Board of Education rule. - C. A charter school may operate a virtual charter school to provide full time online instruction to eligible students.
 An existing charter school may become a virtual charter school by amending its charter or submitting a new application. - D. Private schools, parochial schools and home education schools are not eligible for charter status.
 A charter school may not be affiliated with a nonpublic sectarian school or religious institution and shall be nonsectarian in programs, admission policies, employment practices and operations. - II.
-Timelines for Approving Charter Schools
+Timelines for Approving Charter Schools submitting proposals.

-The School Board shall annually accept applications on or before February 1, and staff may provide technical assistance to organizations and individuals submitting proposals.
 Before approving or denying any application, the district shall allow the applicant, upon receipt of written notification, at least seven (7) calendar days to make technical or non-substantive corrections and clarifications.
 A charter school application shall be approved or denied no later than ninety (90) calendar days after receipt of the application unless the sponsor and the applicant mutually agree in writing to temporarily postpone the vote to a specific date.
 An approved charter school will open 18 months later (at the beginning of the district's school year) or to be opened at a time determined by the applicant.
 However, a charter school may defer the opening of the school for up to three (3) years to provide time for adequate facility planning.